 Although you don't have to tell the local education authority that you're educating your child at home, if you don't do this, they may make enquiries to find out what education you are providing.
 They have a duty to take action if it comes to their attention that a child in their area is not getting suitable education.

-In Northern Ireland you need to notify the Education and Library Board if you are removing your child from a special school.You will need to inform the school in writing if your child already attends, so that they can be removed from the register.
+In Northern Ireland you need to notify the Education Authority if you are removing your child from a special school.You will need to inform the school in writing if your child already attends, so that they can be removed from the register.